 - Northeastern University School of Law Program on Human Rights and the Global Economy

 - Northwestern Law Center for International Human Rights

 - Stanford Law School International Human Rights and Development Clinic

 - UC Berkeley Law International Human Rights Law Clinic

 - UC Hastings Center for Gender and Refugee Studies

-- UCLA Law International Justice Clinic
+- UC Irvine School of Law International Justice Clinic

 - University of Minnesota Human Rights Litigation and International Legal Advocacy Clinic

 - UT Austin School of Law Human Rights Clinic